arnadev/StyleSustain/README.md

 -make sure to install all dependancies/modules via npm install

--the PORT and DBURL are present in the .env file as environment variables, set them as needed
+-the PORT and Datbase URL are present in the .env file as environment variables, set them as needed.